edoardovincenzi/user-management/README.md

 ### Optional 2nd level activities:

-- Create a custom toolbar and introduce a refresh button to GET the data with a debounce (optional redux-saga)
+:white_check_mark: Create a custom toolbar and introduce a refresh button to GET the data with a debounce (optional redux-saga)

-- On the custom toolbar add a button that removes only the odd lines
+:white_check_mark: On the custom toolbar add a button that removes only the odd lines

-- Implement pagination to have a maximum of 5 records per view
+:white_check_mark: Implement pagination to have a maximum of 5 records per view

 - In the data retrieve phase, the custom toolbar should be visible but the part of the columns and the rows should disappear and make a loader appear

 ### The following optional 3 level activities: